cirruslabs/tart/docs/faq.md

 ## Nested virtualization support?

 Tart is limited by functionality of Apple's `Virtualization.Framework`.
-At the moment `Virtualization.Framework` support nested virtualization only with M3 chip or M4 running on MacOS 15.
-By default it's disabled, see `tart run --help` for more information.
+At the moment `Virtualization.Framework` supports nested virtualization only on M3 or M4 chips running macOS 15 (Sequoia).
+By default, it is disabled, but can be enabled by passing the `--nested` flag to `tart run`.

 ## Connecting to a service running on host